-How does Oncotyrol fit into the field of precision medicine?
+How does Oncytrol fit into the field of precision medicine?

 We have three major strands: One is eHealth, where we are involved in Real World Evidence, Patient Reported Outcomes and Patient Empowerment solutions.
 Another strand is drug development based on high content screening.
 The third strand is health technology assessment in collaboration with the local university, UMIT.